cdapio/coopr/docs/docs/source/guide/admin/plugin-resources.rst

 services.
 For example, you may want to create an Elastic Search template to create an indexing and search cluster.
 In order to allow simple and easy expansion of service and template capabilities, plugins are able to define different types of resources they can use to perform tasks.
-For example, the Chef Automator plugin defines 3 types of resources: cookbooks, databags, and roles.
+For example, the Chef Automator plugin defines 3 types of resources: cookbooks, data bags, and roles.
 We include several cookbooks out of the box, but the plugin resource system allows administrators to add and manage any number of cookbooks, enabling support of any service desired.
 Similarly, plugin resources can be used on the provider plugin side to upload and manage tenant specific data, such as user keys or credentials.